The curriculum we offer incorporates the National Curriculum 2014. The core subjects of

 Ambulance staff, First Aiders, dentists, nurses, nutritionists etc. assist us in the delivery of the

-and his / her role in creation and family life.
-Through sex and relationship education children
+and their role in creation and family life.
+Through relationship and health education children

 come to understand more about themselves, their families and the beauty of creation.